 Born and raised in West Africa, Assita started working with PartnersGlobal in early 2018.
 Before Partners, Assita lived in Paris, France where she completed her Master’s degree in Financial Management and worked with Aviva France.
 Prior to this, Assita lived in Bamako, Mali where she attained her Bachelor’s degree in Management.

-She is responsible for providing administrative and financial support to the Sub-Saharan Africa team, ensuring smooth and timely flow of work.
+She is responsible for providing administrative and financial support to the Africa team, ensuring smooth and timely flow of work.
 She also supports Partners West Africa Centers in Senegal and Nigeria as well as PartnersGlobal’s subgrantees in Guinea, Senegal and Burkina Faso

 Assita finds joy in reading and cooking, but mostly in spending time with her two handsome sons.
 They particularly enjoy taking trips to the library.